 There are a few reasons why you might consider the 2019 MacBook Pro, rather than a 13-inch 2020 model.

 This might include Logic Pro, Final Cut Pro X, Photoshop, Xcode, or Illustrator.

 Using these types of apps for graphics will unfortunately not run at optimal speed on the lower-end model.
 In fact, this would be one of the main reasons to consider the high-end version of the 13-inch MacBook Pro 2020.

 If 256 GB does not seem like enough for you, then you might consider looking for the base model 16-inch 2019 MacBook Pro.
 It contains a minimum of 512 GB of storage and 16 GB DDR4 RAM.

 The main difference between the higher-end version of the 2020 13-inch model and the 16-inch 2019 model is the screen size.

 With a gleaming retina display, if you are someone who enjoys a big screen, this is your computer.

 Should You Sell Your Current MacBook and Upgrade?

 There are many reasons and features that might make you want to upgrade to the new 13-inch MacBook Pro, but one aspect that might concern you is the high price tag.

-Both the 13-inch 2020 MacBook Pro and the 16-inch 2019 MacBook Pro offer more expensive options than ever before, there is a solution.
-Sell your current MacBook.
+Both the 13-inch 2020 MacBook Pro and the 16-inch 2019 MacBook Pro have more expensive options than ever before, but there is a solution: sell your current MacBook.